QI U.S. TIN collection & formatting — 1042-S readiness, validation rules & reject patterns

 |---|---|---|

-| TIN contains hyphens/spaces or non-digits | UI-formatted value exported as-is | Digits-only canonical storage; UI formatting only |
+| TIN contains hyphens, spaces or non-digits | UI-formatted value exported as-is | Digits-only canonical storage; UI formatting only |

-| Recipient code inconsistent with entity type | Intermediary/flow-through treated as individual | Derive recipient code from KYC entity type; lock mapping table |
+| Recipient code inconsistent with entity type | Intermediary or flow-through treated as individual | Derive recipient code from KYC entity type and lock the mapping table |

-| Country / address fields not standardized | Free-text countries; non-ISO codes | ISO-3166 mapping; normalized addresses; controlled lists |
+| Country / address fields not standardized | Free-text countries; non-ISO codes | ISO-3166 mapping, normalized addresses and controlled lists |

-| TIN missing where policy expects it | No event-driven solicitation or fallback | Define “collect/hold/default pool” workflow; record evidence |
+| TIN missing where policy expects it | No event-driven solicitation or fallback | Define “collect / hold / default pool” workflow and record evidence |

 5) Corrections workflow (clean, auditable, and fast)

-- Classify: missing vs invalid vs wrong-party TIN; assess impact on pool/rate and reporting fields.
+- Classify: missing vs invalid vs wrong-party TIN; assess impact on pool, rate and reporting fields.

 - Resubmit: create corrected 1042-S records and refile as required; retain receipts and error reports.

-- Close: update reconciliation (1042-S ↔ 1042 ↔ GL), sign-off, and store evidence in the dossier.
+- Close: update reconciliation — 1042-S ↔ 1042 ↔ GL — sign off, and store evidence in the dossier.

 and updated tie-outs to Form 1042 and your GL.